AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Deployments/runtime-parameters.md

 ---
-id: how-to-add-runtime-parameters
+id: runtime-parameters
-title: Add Runtime Parameters
+title: Runtime Parameters
 ---

 ### What is Runtime parameters in software testing and why it is necessary to add?